BlankManifold/OneTwo/README.md

-# NewbiesJamMyGame
+# OneTwo

 My first game jam ever!
 A simple puzzle game made for [Newbies Game Jam (2022 - 1)](https://itch.io/jam/newbies) with MINIMALISM theme!

+OneTwo is now published at ...

 ## Objective

 ## My goals

-​First game jam ever and third "complete" I game ever published!
+​First game jam ever and third "complete" game I ever published!
 This time my goals are focused on time management and deadline stuff.
 I will not try to tackle too many completely new stuff.
 After the voting deadline maybe I will do some much-needed code refactoring and maybe some game updates/expansion.

+## Credits

+Because of my ignorance of music/audio/font I downloaded this free (I think) assets:

+* Music:
+* Audio effect:
+* Font:

 ## Progress Updates: